 This company uses produces foods containing natural ingredients rather than chemical ones.

-They also steer clear of foods that dogs wouldn’t naturally eat, which also happen to be what a lot of other companies add in as cheap fillers.
+They also steer clear of foods that dogs wouldn’t naturally eat, which also happens to be what a lot of other companies add in as cheap fillers.

-Taste of the Wild know that dogs, although omnivores, thrive when it’s meat that makes up the majority of the recipe.
+Taste of the Wild knows that dogs, although omnivores thrive when it’s meat that makes up the majority of the recipe.

-Hence they score top marks for having a named meat at the top of the ingredients list.
+Hence they score top marks for having named meat at the top of the ingredients list.